Meilocora/GeniusBudgetBook/README.txt

 7) open following URL: http://localhost/GeniusBudgetBook/

 +++++++++++ ADDITIONAL INFOS +++++++++++
-Because of missing responsetivety it is recommended to view on the 1920x1080 px display format.
+Frontend is not responsive, please set your screen to 1920x1080 px format.

 You can manually view, edit, save and delete the database at: http://localhost/phpmyadmin/